 However, that's a description of the simplest case.
 A deck builder is like a carpenter—the better the tools the carpenter has access to, the more complex projects he or she can undertake.
 Nonbasic lands, as well as nonland ways to produce mana, can be quite powerful and can assist you in playing multiple colors in your deck.

 If you have access to a bevy of cards like these, which have the ability to produce multiple colors of mana, you can begin to feel comfortable playing a three-color deck if you choose to.
 Playing with more than three colors is a rather advanced technique; I recommend against it until you feel very comfortable with two- and three-color decks.

 Even when playing multiple colors, it can be in your best interest to center your deck primarily around one or two colors, and be a little bit less reliant on the rest.
-Say, for example, you have a sealed deck that's primarily red and green, but you want to play with one copy of Garruk, Apex Predator.
-It might be fine to only play with four or five sources of black mana in your deck.
-You'll often find a way to make black mana by the time you're ready to cast your Garruk, and even if you don't, having one card stuck in your hand for a little while isn't a complete catastrophe.
+Say, for example, you have a sealed deck that's primarily black and red, but you want to play with two copies of Possessed Skaab.
+It might be fine to only play with three or four sources of blue mana in your deck.
+You'll often find a way to make blue mana by the time you're ready to cast Possessed Skaab.
+And even if you don't, having one card stuck in your hand for a little while isn't a complete catastrophe.
 This is commonly referred to as splashing a color.

 To play a deck equally reliant on all three colors of mana is possible, but difficult.
 After all, the more things that can go wrong, the less often things will go exactly right.
 Here are a few more guidelines to use as a starting point:

-- For a 40-card deck, if you really want to have a land that produces a certain color of mana in your opening hand, you should play at least ten lands that produce that color (eleven or twelve to be safe).
+- For a 40-card deck, if you really want to have a land that produces a certain color of mana in your opening hand, you should play at least nine or ten lands that produce that color (eleven to be safe).

 - For a 60-card deck, you should play at least fifteen or sixteen lands that produce that color (seventeen or eighteen to be safe).